UW Board of Regents

 The Board of Regents consists of 10 members, one of whom is a student.
 Regents are appointed by the governor to serve six-year terms, with the exception of the student regent, who serves a one-year term.

-- The next Regular meetings of the Board are on Wednesday, March 8, 2017, in 142 Gerberding Hall, and Thursday, March 9, 2017, at UW Bothell.
-Schedule and agendas will be available by noon on Friday, March 3, 2017.
+- The next Regular meetings of the Board will be held on Wednesday, April 12, in 142 Gerberding Hall, and on Thursday, April 13, 2017, in the Petersen Room of the Allen Library.
+Schedule and agendas will be available by noon on Friday, April 7, 2017.

 - The Regents will provide a public comment period at each regular meeting of the Board.
-Sign up to provide public comment at the meeting of the Board on Thursday, March 9, 2017, using the Request to Provide Public Comment Form available at noon on Friday, March 3, 2017.
+Sign up to provide public comment at the meeting of the Board on Thursday, April 13, 2017, using the Request to Provide Public Comment Form available at noon on Friday, April 9, 2017.
 If space remains, sign up at the meeting, before the start of the meeting.
+Sign up to provide public comment at the meeting of the Board on Wednesday, April 12, 2017, at the meeting, before the start of the meeting.

 - 2017 Meeting Schedule